 |Gills||via the blood|

 |Skin||via the blood|

+Take the tadpole as an example: "Gills Today, Lungs Tomorrow".
 Some animals undergo a bodily transformation (metamorphosis) when growing up.
 Even their respiratory systems might change completely.
 For instance, the tadpole has gills to be able to breathe under water.
 The gills regress during the metamorphosis, and the adult frog uses its skin and lungs to breath.
 Learn more about the metamorphosis of the tadpole into a frog under: frogs and toads.

-How Respiratory Systems Developed in the Course of Time
+How Respiratory Systems Developed

 Skin respiration is the most primitive method and can only supply small animals with oxygen.
 The next steps were the development of tracheal breathing and, after this, gill breathing.
 Pulmonary breathing is the most sophisticated method.